Want to travel from Singapore to Malaysia on a budget?

-In March of this year, the Aldy Thoo (RM60 Sun-Thurs and RM80 Fri-Sat Dbl, air-con, bathroom, hot/cold water) offered a good room at a cheap price (for Malaysia), coupled with friendly helpful staff.
-It’s about a 10 to 15-minute walk to the UNESCO site, so not too far from the action but far enough to get a good night’s sleep as it can be a little noisy at night.
+In March of this year, the Aldy Thoo (RM60 Sun-Thurs and RM80 Fri-Sat Dbl, air-con, bathroom, hot/cold water) offers a good room at a cheap price (for Malaysia), coupled with friendly helpful staff.

-Note that throughout Malaysia, the price is higher on a Friday and Saturday night.
+Tip: Throughout Malaysia, hotel prices are higher on a Friday and Saturday night.

 Dutch Harbour Café

-Stroll along 39 Jalan Laksamana to this cafe for a great Continental breakfast (RM7.9+6% service) if you feel like a change from Malay food.
+Stroll along 39 Jalan Laksamana to this cafe for a great Continental breakfast (RM7.9+6% service) if you feel like a change from the Malaysian cuisine.
 The cafe is situated on the canal, which bodes for a pleasant atmosphere.

 Watch the numerous motor boats filled with mostly Malay tourists push up and down the canal, whilst enjoying your meal or a steaming cup of coffee.

-Markets on Friday and Saturday of each week between 16:00-22:00 hrs, offer scrumptious Malay food and especially, fresh seafood at a reasonable price; much cheaper than the surrounding restaurants.
+Markets on Friday and Saturday of each week are held between 16:00-22:00 hrs.
+Offering scrumptious Malay food and especially fresh seafood at a reasonable price, these are much cheaper than the surrounding restaurants.

 The vibrancy of the markets is a great way to experience local Malacca.

-These markets are crammed with local and non-locals feasting on scrumptious delights, so don’t always expect somewhere to sit as you may be disappointed.
+These markets are crammed with local and non-locals feasting on delicious delights, so don’t always expect somewhere to sit as you may be disappointed.

 Try some of the local restaurants for cheap yummy authentic food.
 There are a few great Chinese restaurants in the back streets and not too hard to seek out.

 Little India is also great for cheap delicious authentic food and photography.

-Don’t bypass the Preferr Boulangerie (Ground Floor Mahkota Parade) for delectable pastries (RM3+) and great coffee (RM3.30).
+Don’t bypass this bakery on the ground floor at Mahkota Parade, for delectable pastries (RM3+) and great coffee (RM3.30).